My app design workflow

-I don’t see my strategy changing any time soon, even though I own a Retina MacBook Pro (most of my design work is still done on a non-Retina Cinema Display though).
-There’s simply way too many advantages, even if you consider the Retina version of your assets more important.
+I don’t see my strategy changing any time soon, even though I own a Retina MacBook Pro (most of my design work is still done on a non-Retina Cinema Display).
+There’s simply way too many advantages, even if you consider the 2× and 3× versions of your assets more important.

-There’s quite a few techniques that allow elements to appear crisp and nicely rendered for both sizes.
+There’s quite a few techniques that allow elements to appear crisp and nicely rendered for all sizes.
 Here’s some of the methods I use.

 If you can, build edge effects with gradients.
 Doing so will mean detail is added automatically.
 Like the shape layers noted above, it’s possible to construct a gradient with sharp and lighter pixel lines at the Retina size and a one pixel line at the non-Retina size.
 Gradients are amazingly powerful, especially when you keep in mind that they can be applied to a shape layers, strokes, and layer style strokes.

 If you’re after better control of layer styles, contours can help.
-Outer glows can be ideal for an effect that looks like a single pixel stroke at 1×, but a softer two pixel effect at 2×.
+Outer glows can be ideal for effects that look like a single pixel stroke at 1×, but a softer two pixel effect at 2×, and softer again at 3×.

 Or, if you’re after a 0.5pt stroke that appears as a single pixel stroke at 2× and a softer single pixel stroke at 1×, vector strokes can be non-integer values (layer style strokes can’t).

-Enabling Photoshop CS6’s pixel snapping lets you create sharp objects.
+Enabling Photoshop’s pixel snapping lets you create sharp objects.
 If you’d like to move something to precisely half a pixel, disable pixel snapping, zoom to 200% and press an arrow key to nudge exactly half a pixel.
 This lets you make Retina resolution changes when working at a non-Retina size.
 Other zoom levels can be used to nudge other fractions.
-This means you can construct objects that will render as a single pixel 100% opacity line for the Retina size, but a single pixel 50% opacity line at the non-Retina size.
+This means you can construct objects that will render as a single pixel 100% opacity line for the 2× size, but a single pixel 50% opacity line at the 1× size.

 Mask feathering is a great way to soften shape layers.
 Pretty much anything that can be built using a layer style can be built using a separate shape layer with mask feathering, but sometimes with more precision, because shape layers can be offset by non-integer amounts and contain non-integer mask feathering.